 My product ideas always include basic naming, branding, packaging, and graphic design, including a website, even including a webshop, if desired.
 These are usually not the fields in which these types of organisations know their way around, let alone if they would have a budget for this.

 As a result of these well spent efforts we see happy employees who are proud of the products that are truly and solely theirs, products that they produce themselves.
 Examples?
 Kruiskaars is already here, and Schork and Trapkwast are also on their way!
 We like to work on compact product concepts.

 Taking care of planet earth is important.
 But remember, we only have just woken up, realizing the huge environmental challenge we’re facing today.
 Its consequence?
 Environmental awareness often funnels into idle mode, still hindered by lacking technical inventions to propel our green ambitions.
 In the meantime it is probably best to turn back to the original meaning of the word 'sustainable'; simply extending the life cycle of the products we use today.

 Not long after, I saw myself landing at a proper design agency.
-In the end I was stunned to see that designers were consulted the moment the client already knew what product had to be designed.
-In my opinion lightyears too late, because a newly designed product can still be ill conceived….
+In the end I was stunned to see that designers were consulted the moment clients already knew what product had to be designed.
+But a newly and well designed product can still be ill conceived….

 If you like to learn more about me, you go to Linkedin.
-And if you like to read more from me you go to Twitter.
-Most of the time I write about new business in Dutch.
-Only when a message needs to be understood abroad, I write it down in English.
+Most of the time I write about new adventures here in the studio in Dutch.
+But when a message also needs to be understood abroad, I write it down in English.
 That's all folks.